 If you plan on deducting your donations from your tax bill, make sure the org you give to is registered as a 501(c)(3) nonprofit.
 (The IRS has a free search tool.)
 And once you’ve made your donation, keep your receipt somewhere safe until next tax season.

 Heads up: you probably can’t deduct any money you gave via crowdfunding sites like GoFundMe and Kickstarter.
 The IRS labels most contributions on those sites as gifts, not charitable donations.

 Watch out for red flags.
 The safest way to make a donation is with your credit card on a secure website.
 Requests for wire transfers, prepaid debit cards, or gift cards probably aren’t legit.
 And be extra careful about responding to unsolicited calls, texts, or emails for donations.
-Charity scams tend to pop up more during the holiday season when people are feeling generous.

 Giving smarter means knowing your money will be put to good use.
 Donating to tax-exempt orgs and keeping your receipts can do good for your tax bill, too.